5 Common Creative Review Mistakes (and how to avoid them)

 Centralize feedback: Implement a dedicated proofing platform, like GoProof, to consolidate all comments and annotations in one place, ensuring everyone's on the same page.

-Define clear roles: Establish who's involved in each review stage and the type of feedback they should provide.
+Define clear roles: Establish who's involved in each creative review stage and the type of feedback they should provide.
 This prevents unnecessary opinions and keeps things focused.

 Set deadlines: Avoid endless back-and-forth by establishing clear deadlines for each round of feedback.